-Nearshore industrialization and shipping congestion throughout gray whale migratory corridors represent risks due to increased likelihood of exposure to pollutants and ship strikes, as well as a general habitat degradation.
+Nearshore industrialization and shipping congestion throughout gray whale migratory corridors represent risks due to increased likelihood of exposure to pollutants and vessel strikes, as well as a general habitat degradation.

-Evidence indicates that the Arctic climate is changing significantly, resulting in a reductions in sea ice cover that are likely to affect gray whale populations (Johannessen et al. 2004, Comiso et al. 2008).
-For example, the summer range of gray whales has greatly expanded in the past decade (Rugh et al. 2001).
+The Arctic climate is changing significantly, resulting in reductions in sea ice cover that are likely to affect gray whale populations (Perryman et al. 2002, Johannessen et al. 2004, Comiso et al. 2008, Gailey et al. 2020).
+For example, the summer range of gray whales has greatly expanded (Rugh et al. 2001).
 Bluhm and Gradinger (2008) examined the availability of pelagic and benthic prey in the Arctic and concluded that pelagic prey is likely to increase while benthic prey is likely to decrease in response to climate change.
-They noted that marine mammal species that exhibit trophic plasticity (such as gray whales which feed on both benthic and pelagic prey) will adapt better than trophic specialists.
+They noted that marine mammal species that exhibit trophic plasticity (such as gray whales, which feed on both benthic and pelagic prey) will adapt better than trophic specialists.
+Annual sea ice conditions in arctic foraging grounds have been linked to variability in gray whale calf survival and production in both Western (Gailey et al. 2020), and Eastern (Perryman et al. 2002) North Pacific populations.
+Following years of high sea-ice coverage on foraging grounds, calf survival and production decline.
+Decreased spatial and temporal access to foraging grounds as a result of heavy ice cover is hypothesized as the responsible factor.

-Global climate change is also likely to increase human activity in the Arctic as sea ice decreases, including oil and gas exploration and shipping (Hovelsrud et al. 2008).
-Such activity will increase the chance of oil spills and ship strikes in this region.
-Gray whales have demonstrated avoidance behavior to anthropogenic sounds associated with oil and gas exploration (Malme et al. 1983, 1984) and low-frequency active sonar during acoustic playback experiments (Buck and Tyack 2000, Tyack 2009).
+Global climate change is likely to increase human activity in the Arctic as sea ice decreases, including oil and gas exploration and shipping (Hovelsrud et al. 2008).
+Such activity will increase the risk of oil spills and vessel strikes in this region.
+Gray whales demonstrate avoidance behavior to anthropogenic sounds associated with oil and gas exploration (Malme et al. 1983, 1984) and low-frequency active sonar during acoustic playback experiments (Buck and Tyack 2000, Tyack 2009).
 Ocean acidification could reduce the abundance of shell-forming organisms (Fabry et al. 2008, Hall-Spencer et al. 2008), many of which are important in the gray whales' diet (Nerini 1984).

 In 1994, the ENP stock of gray whales was removed from the List of Endangered and Threatened Wildlife (the List), as it was no longer considered endangered or threatened under the Endangered Species Act (NMFS 1994).
-Punt and Wade (2012) estimated the ENP population was at 85% of carrying capacity (K) and at 129% of the maximum net productivity level (MNPL), with a probability of 0.884 that the population is above MNPL and therefore within the range of its optimum sustainable population (OSP).
+Punt and Wade (2012) estimated the 2009 ENP population was at 85% of carrying capacity (K) and at 129% of the maximum net productivity level (MNPL), with a probability of 0.884 that the population was above MNPL and therefore within the range of its optimum sustainable population (OSP).

-Even though the stock is within OSP, abundance will fluctuate as the population adjusts to natural and humancaused factors affecting carrying capacity (Punt and Wade 2012).
+The ongoing (UME) that began in 2019 resulted in elevated levels of stranded gray whales in poor body condition.
+NOAA continues to monitor this population through calf production surveys during the northbound migration and abundance surveys during the southbound migration (see Population Size).
+Even though the stock is within OSP, abundance will fluctuate as the population adjusts to natural and human-caused factors affecting carrying capacity (Punt and Wade 2012).
 It is expected that a population close to or at carrying capacity will be more susceptible to environmental fluctuations (Moore et al. 2001).
 The correlation between gray whale calf production and environmental conditions in the Bering Sea may reflect this (Perryman et al. 2002; Perryman and Weller 2012).
 Overall, the population nearly doubled in size over the first 20 years of monitoring, and has fluctuated for the last 30 years, with a recent increase to over 26,000 whales.
 Carrying capacity for this stock was estimated at 25,808 whales in 2009 (Punt and Wade 2012), however the authors noted that carrying capacity was likely to vary with environmental conditions.